Self-Insurance: The Second Important Job For My Emergency Fund

 I fully agree with JL that the key is to run the numbers for your specific situation and not assume one choice is automatically better than the other.
 However, JL’s example (and formula) appears to undervalue inflation benefits over time for principal and interest.
 For example, in his blog post comments he equates rent inflation increases to be equal with inflation increases in property taxes, insurance, and maintenance and thus offset each other.
 However, my data indicates otherwise because the majority of the mortgage payment is P&I which remains the same over time.

 Also JL provides a very high repair, maintenance, and insurance cost of $7000 average per year (in 2012 and prior).
-National averages for repair and maintenance are approximately $3,000 per year and insurance certainly doesn’t cost $4,000 (EDIT: except maybe in parts of Florida and other flood prone locations where I wouldn’t buy anyway.
+National averages for repair and maintenance are approximately $3,000 per year and insurance certainly doesn’t cost $4,000 (EDIT: except maybe in parts of Florida (see note at bottom) and other flood prone locations where I wouldn’t buy anyway.
 There can be foolish investments in real estate the same as the stock market.
-Also,my insurance bill in 2024 was $1,145 on a $1M home in Va and $1,108 on a $400K home in OH — less than 2023).
+Also, my insurance bill in 2024 was $1,145 on a $1M home in Va and $1,108 on a $400K home in OH—less than 2023).
 My records for the two houses I own show a much lower average for maintenance and repair costs.
 The breakdown for each is as follows:

 I did not include any costs for upgrades (EDIT: I treat my house like a rental–I am the renter AND the landlord.
 If I wouldn’t pay for an upgrade for other renters, then I am not paying for it for myself).
 I find most upgrades (such as an upgraded bathroom or basement renovation) tend to be net financial losers as they rarely return full value for the cost in increased home value, especially when you look at opportunity costs of using that money elsewhere.

 Similar to JL’s buy-and-hold strategy for stocks, we need to buy-and-hold when we buy a house.
 Just as you should hold your stocks for 10+ years, hold your house for 10+ years or more to get the long-term investment returns and most benefit from inflation.
-(EDIT: I made back my investment long before 10 years as you see in the results below, but this is the mindset that is needed to ensure a long-enough runway to win out over renting in just about every market)
+(EDIT: I made back my investment long before 10 years as you see in the results below, but this is the mindset that is needed to ensure a long-enough runway to win out over renting in most markets or mortgage interest rates)

 Again, real estate is local.
 My home in Arlington, VA has increased in value by ~48% since 2013 (avg 4.6% per year) while my home in Dayton, OH has increased ~37% since 2009 (avg 2.4% per year).
 But I am not selling either house any time soon as I am enjoying how inflation is my friend in both markets.